grafana/terraform-provider-grafana-adaptive-metrics/docs/resources/recommendations_config.md

 ### Optional

+- `auto_apply` (Attributes) WARNING: contact Grafana Cloud support before use.
+This feature is in private preview and may change without notice, including in ways that may break your configuration.
+Configurations related to auto-applying recommendations. (see [below for nested schema](#nestedatt--auto_apply))
 - `keep_labels` (List of String) The array of labels to keep; labels not in this array will be aggregated.

+<a id="nestedatt--auto_apply"></a>
+### Nested Schema for `auto_apply`

+Optional:

+- `enabled` (Boolean) WARNING: contact Grafana Cloud support before use.
+This feature is in private preview and may change without notice, including in ways that may break your configuration.
+Whether to automatically apply the generated recommendations in the default segment.